đź§

 Typically engaged by:

-• Programme Directors needing delivery confidence
+• Programme directors needing delivery confidence

 • Data leads aligning architecture with execution